PinotFile: 6.38 September 2, 2007

 is 13.1 acres and was planted in 1998 and 2001.
 Currently, there are some unnamed plantings of

-Pinot Noir which have not produced commercially-viable grapes as yet.
+Pinot Noir which has not produced commercially-viable grapes as yet.
 Jensen feels that that are

 The planting of the initial vineyards was a struggle.
 Water had to be crated uphill for irrigation.